beneisner/beneisner.github.io/index.md

 # ❗❗❗ Recent News ❗❗❗

-- 10/31/20: We submitted a [paper](https://arxiv.org/abs/2003.01649">) on learning to grasp objects from grasp proposal and image reconstruction to ICRA 2021!
+- 02/28/21: Our [paper](https://arxiv.org/abs/2003.01649) on learning to grasp objects from grasp proposal was accepted to ICRA 2021!

 - 8/31/20: I started my Ph.D. program in Robotics at Carnegie Mellon University!

-- 4/20/20: Our [paper](https://arxiv.org/abs/1906.08189">) using TD-error as an exploration signal was accepted for publication at IJCAI 2020!
+- 4/20/20: Our [paper](https://arxiv.org/abs/1906.08189) using TD-error as an exploration signal was accepted for publication at IJCAI 2020!

 - 3/30/20: I was selected to receive the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) for the fellowship class of 2020!